Table of Contents

-- How long have you or your firm prepared tax returns for clients?
+- How long the firm has been preparing income tax returns

+If you aren’t satisfied with the answers you receive or aren’t comfortable with the tax preparer, look for someone else.
 The fee you pay for professional tax help usually depends on the complexity of your return.
-Some professionals charge by the number of tax forms you require, some charge by the hour, and some bill a flat fee.
-The bill for one of my tax returns for a simple LLC with a single rental property has been as high as $875 with a large firm and as little as $200 with a local CPA–so don’t be afraid to shop around!
+Some professionals charge by the number of tax forms you require, some charge by the hour and some bill a flat fee.

 Here are some red flags to watch out for:

-- a firm or individual who wants to charge you based on how much refund you’ll receive
+- A firm or individual wants to charge you based on how much refund you’ll receive.

-- being asked to sign a blank tax return form
+- You are asked to sign a blank tax return form.

-- a recommendation that your tax refund be sent somewhere besides directly to your bank account
+- They recommend that your tax refund be sent somewhere besides directly to your bank account.